aminem0/dwc-owl-rdf/README.md

 ![Labeled graph of the Viridian forest survey](images/viridian-labeled-graph.png)

 As can be seen, the graph reads like a book, and tells exactly the story researchers want it to say.
 This is crucial, as if biodiversity data is to be shared and reused among fellow researchers, first and foremost it needs to be fully understood.
-The set of terms in Darwin Core and the recently proposed Darwin Core DataPackage allow for the articulation of as complex a story the researcher needs.
-In addition, the ontology in DWCOWL allows for complex linking and possibly querying of these entities, maximizing reuse potential.
+The set of terms in Darwin Core and the recently proposed Darwin Core DataPackage allow for the articulation of how the data are meant to be understood.
+To that end, the ontology in DWC-OWL allows for complex linking and possibly querying of these entities, maximizing reuse potential.

-Whereas the Viridian forest survey dataset contained `251` triples, the Broke-West fish dataset contains `173 062` triples.
-Despite this, the same underlying logic can be applied to obtain a directional graph as well.
+Whereas the Viridian forest survey dataset contained `251` triples, the Broke-West fish dataset contains `173 062` triples and considers more classes.
+Despite this, the same underlying logic can be applied to obtain a directional graph as well, which faithfully describes the dataset.

 ![Labeled graph of the Broke-West fish dataset](images/broke-directed-graph.png)